ankaAR/bestiario5e/_creatures/white-maw.md

 ### Acciones

 ***Pseudopod.*** Ataque de arma cuerpo a cuerpo: +8 al ataque, alcance 10 pies, un objetivo.
-Impacto: 22 (4d8 + 4) puntos de daño contundente plus 9 (2d8) acid damage.
+Impacto: 22 (4d8 + 4) puntos de daño contundente plus 9 (2d8) puntos de daño por ácido.
 If the target is wearing nonmagical metal armor, its armor is partly corroded and takes a permanent and cumulative -1 penalty to the AC it offers.
 The armor is destroyed if the penalty reduces its AC to 10.